-ANTIREREOUISITES: ECNG3002 and COMP3150 Course Description: This course introduces students to data communication and computer networks using a practical approach.
+Course Description: This course introduces students to data communication and computer networks using practical а approach.
 It explains the topics in a structured way; firstly, giving an overview of the technology, then by explaining the concepts in the layered network architecture.
 Current standards, including the OSI and the TCP/IP reference models, are investigated.
 The course covers topics in the transmission of data over different physical media, datalink, network, transport, and applications layers.
 Students will conduct laboratories to reinforce the theoretical concepts covered in the course.
-The course will be assessed through practical/laboratories, assignment, quizzes and a final exam.
+The course will be assessed through practical/ laboratories, assignment, quizzes and a final exam.

-SEMESTER: 1 COURSE CODE: ELET3460 COURSE TITLE: DIGITAL SIGNAL AND IMAGE PROCESSING NUMBER OF CREDITS: 3 PREREOUISITES: ELET2460

-Course Description: This course reviews the basics of DSP - building on the fundamentals taught in ELET2460 - before moving to more advanced concepts of signal processing.
-In the first part of the course the students will be taken through the processes required for digital filter design, starting with the basic methods and moving on to more sophisticated techniques.
+SEMESTER: 1 COURSE CODE: ELET3460 COURSE TITLE: DIGITAL SIGNAL AND IMAGE PROCESSING NUMBER OF CREDITS: 3 PREREQUISITES: ELET2460 taken through the processes required for digital filter design, starting with the basic methods and moving on to more sophisticated techniques.
 Digital imaging processing will be covered in the second module.
-The tools and techniques employed in basic image processing (compression and de-noising) will be addressed: this will provide the student with the capacity to grasp the more complex concepts and employed in modern image techniques processing applications.
-Given that DSP is essentially about the manipulation of real-world signals, the tools, techniques and approaches to problem-solving taught in this course can be fields. applied in disparate from telecommunications to medical imaging, video and audio processing for law enforcement, to investment banking.
+The tools and techniques employed basic in image processing (compression and de-noising) will be addressed; this will provide the student with the capacity to grasp the more complex concepts and techniques employed in modern image processing applications.
+Given that DSP is essentially about the manipulation of realworld signals, the tools, techniques and approaches to problem-solving taught in this course can be applied in disparate fields, from telecommunications to medical imaging, video and audio processing for law enforcement, to investment banking.